 Representative matters include:

-- Secured withdrawal of putative class action claims against Cayan LLC under the TCPA after briefing on summary judgment and oral argument (D. Mass.
+- Secured withdrawal of putative TCPA class action claims against Cayan LLC after briefing on summary judgment and oral argument (D. Mass.
 2017).

 - Stay of patent infringement and California law tort claims against Toshiba Corporation on the ground that the arbitrability of those claims had to be decided by an ICC tribunal, which ultimately resulted in dismissal of all claims, with prejudice, in both federal court action and related ICC arbitration.
 See BaySand Inc. v.
 Toshiba Corp., 2015 WL 7293651 (N.D.
 Cal.
 2015).

 - Dismissal of class action claims, with prejudice, against Johnson Controls, Inc. for alleged violation of the Federal Wiretap Act and D.C.
 Wiretap Act arising out of its installation of security cameras at the Washington, D.C.
 VA Medical Center (D.D.C.
 2015).

 While in law school, Greg served as a judicial intern to the Honorable Ronna Lee Beck of the Superior Court of the District of Columbia and as a law clerk in the Criminal Division of the United States Attorney's Office for the District of Maryland.